Azure/Azure-Verified-Modules/docs/content/contributing/website/_index.md

 ## Pre-Requisites

-Read and follow the below sections to leave you in a "ready state" to contribute to APRL.
+Read and follow the below sections to leave you in a "ready state" to contribute to AVM.

 A "ready state" means you have a forked copy of the [`Azure/Azure-Verified-Modules` repo](https://aka.ms/avm/repo) cloned to your local machine and open in VS Code.